 A rectal enema is one way to treat constipation.

 The enema should be at room temp.
 Distract your child before and after giving the enema.
-You can try reading, playing music, or rubbing his back.
+You can try reading, playing music, or rubbing their back.
 Video games can help distract your child.
 You may feel anxious if you have to give your child an enema.
 Keep in mind it is medicine that your child needs in order to feel better.
 After the first time, you will see how easy it is to do.
-Explain to your child that you are giving the enema to make him feel better.
-Rub the covered tip against his arm to show what the tip of the enema will feel like when you insert it.
+Explain to your child that you are giving the enema to make them feel better.
+Rub the covered tip against their arm to show what the tip of the enema will feel like when you insert it.

 The Enema You Use Is Based on Your Child’s Age